sgaunet/ekspodlogs/README.md

 ...
 ```

-So you must be specify the loggroup of pods to the -g option.
+So you must specify the loggroup of pods to the -g option.
 If you want to find it, use the -lg option to list all loggroup (Don't forget, it's like /aws/containerinsights/**Name of your cluster**/application).

+The -g option is optionnal, if you have only one loggroup named /aws/containerinsights/**Name of your cluster**/application, no need to specify it.

 Start date and end date allow to select logs that happened in this range of time.
 Option -l allow to filter to the name of the logstream (which should be like the podname).